"She gets to go to the movies with her friends! How come I can't go?"

 Unique personalities.
 Your oldest child might be headstrong while the youngest is quieter and more introverted.
 Differences in temperament can lead to clashes.
 Age and gender differences also can lead to sibling fighting.

 Fairness issues.
 Children are like little lawyers, always demanding fairness and equality and fighting for what they perceive are their natural born rights.
-A younger sibling might complain that her older sister gets to go to a concert and she has to stay home, while the older sister whines that she has to baby-sit her little sister instead of going out with her friends.
+A younger sibling might complain that their older sister gets to go to a concert and they have to stay home, while the older sister whines that they have to baby-sit their little sister instead of going out with their friends.
 Feelings of unfair treatment and sibling jealousy can lead to resentment.

 Finding a Good Family Balance